-- Commodity Price Risk: The value of underlying investments may be affected due to swing in commodity prices impacting the operating metrics of the underlying businesses. - Corporate Governance Risk: We generally avoid investing in companies with inferior corporate governance.
+- Commodity Price Risk: The value of underlying investments may be affected due to swing in commodity prices impacting the operating metrics of the underlying businesses. - Foreign Exchange Risk The businesses that we might invest in might have significant reliance on imports and/or exports, which can increase their vulnerability to sharp fluctuations in Foreign Exchange rates. - Corporate Governance Risk: We generally avoid investing in companies with inferior corporate governance.
 However, post our investment if poor corporate governance were to manifest in any way such as siphoning of cash, unethical business practices, manipulation of share price, etc. then it can impact the value of our investment. - Legislative Risk: The value and marketability of the Company's investments may be affected by changes or developments in the legal and regulatory climate in India.
-Changes in law/government policies, taxation, etc. can have an adverse or a favorable impact on the underlying investments. - Geopolitical Risks Geopolitical tensions between India and any of its neighboring countries can disrupt the economics growth.
+Changes in law/government policies, taxation, etc. can have an adverse or a favorable impact on the underlying investments. - Geopolitical Risks Geopolitical tensions between India and any of its neighbouring countries can disrupt the economics growth.
 Subsequently, this might have a non-linear impact on the business that the Scheme has invested in and their valuations.